wither/obsidian-notes/05-Boxes/HTB/Forest.md

 ## Enumeration

-Firstly, I generated and appended a static hostname mapping entry to `/etc/hosts` to avoid possible DNS resolution issues later on with Kerberos.
+I generated and appended a static hostname mapping to `/etc/hosts` to avoid possible DNS resolution issues later on with Kerberos.
 ```bash
 nxc smb '10.10.10.161' --generate-hosts-file files/hosts && sudo tee -a /etc/hosts < files/hosts